Steps to Get a Patent

 Obtaining a patent can take a long time.
 Overall the process will take several years.
-The full life cycle of your patent process will generally follow these steps
+The full life cycle of your process will generally follow these steps to get a patent:

 - Prior Art Search